renoise/tools/Tools/com.renoise.xStream.xrnx/README.md

 ## The user interface

 xStream is deep!
 But once you get familiar with the interface it will seem a lot less intimidating.
+Also, the state is saved between sessions, to make it easy to pick up where you left off.

 <img src="./manual/screenshot.png">

-Note that each major part of the user interface (code editor, presets, arguments) contain a small arrow in the top-left corner.
+Each major part of the user interface (code editor, presets, arguments) contain a small arrow in the top-left corner.
 This allows you to expand or contract that particular part of the interface, making the tool take up much less space on your screen.

-_The state of the interface is saved between sessions, to make it easy to pick up where you left off_

 ### Global toolbar